durrantlab/autogrow4/tutorial/TUTORIAL.md

 wrapper for longer runs or when running jobs remotes (ie running a job over ssh).

-More details are provided at `/autogrow4/docker/README.md`.
+More details are provided directly below and in `/autogrow4/docker/README.md`.

-### Running AutoGrow4 in Docker
+### How to Setup AutoGrow4 in Docker

-JDD: Why is this repeated here?
-Please organize.

 To run AutoGrow4 in a docker, please first install docker software.